acetaminophen, chlorpheniramine, and codeine (cont.)

-Acetaminophen, chlorpheniramine, and codeine can pass into breast milk and may harm a nursing baby.
+Codeine can pass into breast milk.
 The use of codeine by some nursing mothers may lead to life-threatening side effects in the baby.
-Do not use this medication if you are breast-feeding a baby.
+Antihistamines and decongestants may also slow breast milk production.
+Do not use this medicine without telling your doctor if you are breast-feeding a baby.

 How should I take acetaminophen, chlorpheniramine, and codeine (Cotabflu)?